-- ● Either of two shrubs related to the buckthorn: Paliurus spina-christi (also called Jerusalem thorn) and Ziziphus spina-christi (also called crown of thorns), family Rhamnaceae.
+- Either of two shrubs related to the buckthorn (Paliurus spina-christi and Ziziphus spina-christi, family Rhamnaceae). another term for crown of thorns (sense 2).

 - It is called kerenda in Malaya, karaunda in Malaya and India; Bengal currant or Christ's thorn in South India; nam phrom, or namdaeng in Thailand; caramba, caranda, caraunda and perunkila in the Philippines.

 - In some areas overseas, Christ's thorn has formed dense thickets and is considered to be a serious pest.

 - In addition to grains and small grasses, Weiss and his colleagues say Ohalo's early residents ate Mount Tabor acorns, almonds, pistachios, wild olives, along with fruits and berries that included Christ's thorn, raspberry, wild fig and wild grape.

 For editors and proofreaders

 Definition of Christ's thorn in:

 What do you find interesting about this word or phrase?